alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 If the current API access is not having side-effects on the state of the NMOS Node, Read access MUST be allowed.
 Otherwise the API request MUST fail with HTTP 403 (`Forbidden`) if the token is valid but permissions are insufficient, or HTTP 401 (`Unauthorized`) with a `WWW-Authenticate` response header if the token is invalid or missing.

-An NMOS Node SHOULD increment a status counter a) when a ReadOnly access is denied: a.1) based on the `sub` claim, a.2) based on the `aud` claim, a.3) based on the `scope` claim, a.4) based on the `x-nmos-*` claim, b) when a ReadWrite access is denied: b.1) based on the `sub` claim, b.2) based on the `aud` claim, b.3) based on the `scope` claim, b.4) based on the `x-nmos-*` claim, c) when an access without an Access Token is performed, d) when an access with an invalid/corrupted token is performed.
+An NMOS Node SHOULD increment a status counter a) when a ReadOnly access is denied: a.1) based on the `sub` claim, a.2) based on the `aud` claim, a.3) based on the `scope` claim, a.4) based on the `x-nmos-*` claim, b) when a ReadWrite access is denied: b.1) based on the `sub` claim, b.2) based on the `aud` claim, b.3) based on the `scope` claim, b.4) based on the `x-nmos-*` claim, c) when an access without an Access Token is performed, d) when an access with an invalid/corrupted token is performed, e) when an access with an expired or not-yet-valid token is performed, f) when a TLS client certificate validation fails, g) when a TLS server certificate validation fails during a client access, h) when a fetch/update of the OAuth2.0 authorization server public keys fails, i) when an access is denied because no valid Public Keys are available.

 #### Mutual TLS Client Certificate Binding